aktos-io/dcs-tools/README.md

 This simplification is achieved by:

  * Placing separate scripts for each task described above.
- * Keeping the scripts, configuration settings and backups are kept in a folder called `your-project`.
+ * Keeping the scripts, configuration files and backup folders in a folder called `your-project`.

 # Install